MicrosoftDocs/visualstudio-docs/docs/code-quality/analyzers-faq.md

 However, EditorConfig files offer additional ways to configure rules too:

-- For FxCop analyzers, EditorConfig files let you [define which types of code to analyze](fxcop-analyzer-options.md).
+- For the .NET code-quality analyzers, EditorConfig files let you [define which types of code to analyze](fxcop-analyzer-options.md).
-- For the code-style analyzers that are built into Visual Studio, EditorConfig files let you [define the preferred code styles](../ide/editorconfig-code-style-settings-reference.md) for a codebase.
+- For the .NET code-style analyzers that are built into Visual Studio, EditorConfig files let you [define the preferred code styles](../ide/editorconfig-code-style-settings-reference.md) for a codebase.

 In addition to rule sets and EditorConfig files, some analyzers are configured through the use of text files marked as [additional files](../ide/build-actions.md#build-action-values) for the C# and VB compilers.